 - The W/C insurance company likes to work with a PEO as they know the payroll reporting is accurate and there is no need for a year end audit

-There are many reasons for a small to mid-size company to consider using a PEO for employee leasing.
-W/C has become a major reason!
+There are many reasons for a small to mid-size company to consider using a PEO and W/C has become a major one!

 Back to News and Articles